deployKF/website/content/guides/tools/kubeflow-notebooks.md

 # Configure Kubeflow Notebooks

-This guide explains how to configure Kubeflow Notebooks in deployKF.
+This guide explains how to __configure Kubeflow Notebooks__ in deployKF.

+---

 ## Overview